pysat/pysat/docs/citing.rst

   }

 To aid in scientific reproducibility, please include the version number in publications that use this code.
 This can be found by invoking `pysat.__version__ `.

+Information for appropriately acknowledging and citing the different instruments accessed through pysat is sometimes available in the metadata through `inst.meta.info.acknowledgements` and `inst.meta.info.reference`.
+If this information is missing, please consider improving pysat by either submitting an issue or adding the information yourself.